-Did you know that dogs can get skin cancer too?
-We’ll if not, we’re sorry to tell you that it’s true.
-Bud don’t worry, like melanoma in humans, if diagnosed early, there is a really good chance that your dog will be just fine.
-But that doesn’t mean that you as a responsible and caring dog owner is going to be any less stressed out by hearing that your dog has been diagnosed with a melanoma.
+Did you know that dogs can get skin cancer, too?
+Well, if not, we’re sorry to tell you it’s true.
+Bud, don’t worry; like melanoma in humans, if diagnosed early, there is a perfect chance that your dog will be just fine.
+But that doesn’t mean that you, as a responsible and caring dog owner, will be less stressed by hearing that your dog has been diagnosed with melanoma.

-We wanted to take a moment and discuss what it’s like to have a dog that has been diagnosed with melanoma this way you’ll be better prepared to know what to expect.
+This is why we wanted to take a moment and discuss what it’s like to have a dog diagnosed with melanoma.
+This way, you’ll be better prepared to know what to expect.
 So, without further ado, let’s dive right in.

 Have you heard the words malignant and benign?
-We’ll if so, then you probably already know that malignant tumors mean cancerous whereas benign means noncancerous.
-If your dog has malignant melanoma, then it is in fact cancer, but don’t get too stressed out just yet.
-Because not all malignant tumors are that bad, some can be quite manageable.
+If so, you probably already know that malignant tumors are cancerous, whereas harmless means are noncancerous.
+If your dog has malignant melanoma, it is cancer, but don’t get too stressed out.
+Because not all malignant tumors are harmful, some can be pretty manageable.

-The most common type of melanoma for dogs is oral melanoma or mouth skin cancer.
-Now it may sound contrary to everything you’ve ever heard about skin cancer (it’s caused by the sun; how does the sun get in your dog’s mouth?), but yes, it’s true.
+The most common type of melanoma for dogs is oral or mouth skin cancer.
+It may sound contrary to everything you’ve ever heard about skin cancer (it’s caused by the sun; how does the sun get in your dog’s mouth?), but yes, it’s true.
 The mucus membranes in your dog’s mouth can get tumors.

-Dogs can also develop cancers on their noses as well as “fur-covered” portions of their body as well.
-This is why it’s important to know how to “check” your pet for any signs of skin cancer and be aware of some of the things you should look for.
+That said, dogs can also develop cancers on their noses and “fur-covered” body portions.
+This is why it’s essential to know how to “check” your pet for any signs of skin cancer and be aware of some of the things you should look for.

 Checking Your Dog

 Humans prone to skin cancer are advised to do self-examinations regularly.
-This means surveying one’s own body looking for abnormalities on the skin.
-As a pet owner, you can do this with your dog as well.
-While regularly grooming your dog, take note if you see any suspicious skin lesions, moles or other things that could possibly be a tumor.
+This means surveying one’s body, looking for abnormalities on the skin.
+As a pet owner, you can also do this with your dog.
+While regularly grooming your dog, note if you see any suspicious skin lesions, moles, or other things that could be a tumor.
 Open your dog’s mouth and look in the oral cavity for signs of oral malignant melanoma.
 You may also check your dog’s nail beds for anything suspicious.
 This is especially important to do for older dogs.

 Diagnosis of Melanomas in Dogs

-If your dog already has malignant melanoma, then the vet will have to find out if it has spread.
-He/she will do this through a series of tests such as chest x-rays, ultrasound, and possibly an MRI.
+If your dog already has malignant melanoma, the vet will have to find out if it has spread.
+They will do this through tests such as chest X-rays, ultrasound, and possibly an MRI.
 Your vet will decide which tests to conduct based on clinical observation.
-One of the main areas any cancer tends to spread is the lymph node system.
+The lymph node system is one of the main areas in which any cancer tends to spread.
 This could be localized or throughout.

-If the cancer has reached metastasis, a treatment plan can be put in place.
-There is some evidence that melanoma and dermal mast cell tumors go hand in hand, so your vet will definitely look into that.
-If your dog’s mast cells are cancerous, then there will be a treatment plan that specifically addresses that as well.
+Once you know if the cancer has reached metastasis, a treatment plan can be implemented.
+There is some evidence that melanoma and dermal mast cell tumors go hand in hand, so your vet will look into that.
+If your dog’s mast cells are cancerous, then a treatment plan will address that explicitly.

 Your dog’s treatment plan for malignant melanoma could include: